MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 Examples:

 - Our Record Company Releases ABBA from its Record Contract.
 - Our Record Company decides that it made a wants to Resign Fleetwood Mac to a Record Contract.

-- We want to add the Band, STYX to our Record Company.
+- We want to Add the Band, STYX to our Record Company.

-- We want to add the Album ‘Kilroy Was Here‘, to the Band STYX.
+- We want to Add the Album ‘Kilroy Was Here‘, to the Band STYX.

-- We want to add the Song ‘Mr.Roboto‘, to the Album 'Kilroy Was Here'.
+- We want to Add the Song ‘Mr.Roboto‘, to the Album 'Kilroy Was Here'.
 - We want to View all the Albums for Night Ranger.

 Data Structure: